 - Stop going out with my friends.
 Check

 - No more going out on dates.
 Check

 - Spend ALL my time up at the studio.
 Check

-“We stopped asking because you can never come …”
+“We stopped asking because you never come …”

-I enjoyed all of my studio classes quite honestly and don’t remember being bitter about how often or how long I was up there.
+I enjoyed all of my studio classes and I don’t remember being bitter about how often or how long I was up there.
 I had two distinct groups of friends and they rarely crossed over with one another.
-There were my architecture school friends, the closest of which I still have some communication with even though none of us live even remotely close to the other, and then there were my high school friends … these were the ones that I spent whatever free time I had – doing the things that college age kids do (like panty raids).
-I recently wrote of a conversation I had with one of these high school friends because they stopped calling me to go do stuff.
-His response was –
+There were my architecture school friends, the closest of which I still have some communication with (even though none of us live even remotely close to the other) and then there were my high school friends … these were the ones that I spent whatever free time I had – doing the things that college age kids do.
+I recently shared a conversation I had with one of these high school friends because they stopped calling me to go do stuff.
+His response was:

-“We stopped asking because you never can come – you always tell us that you have to go to studio or something and we know that if you can do something, you will let us know and we’ll tell you what we’re doing”.
+“We stopped asking because you never come – you always tell us that you have to go to studio or something and we know that if you can do something, you’ll let us know and then we’ll tell you what we’re doing.“

-Hearing that kinda sucked but at least I understood him.
+Hearing that was a bit sobering but at least I understood him.
 I was willing to forgo that aspect of my social life in order to stay in architecture school.
 That’s not to say I enjoyed college any less than my heavy partying business major friends – it was just different.
 It turned out to be the right decision for me in the end but it wasn’t ever easy – but then nothing worthwhile ever is.

 If being an architect – or anything for that matter – is important to you, just be prepared to put in the work.
 It’s pretty simple.